That time Theresa Stehly tried to shift focus off of her blocking voters on Facebook… only to have people be reminded again that she blocks voters on Facebook.

 Leaving us all to talk about that time Theresa Stehly tried to shift focus off of her blocking voters on Facebook… only to have people be reminded again that she blocks voters on Facebook.

-At this rate, she’s going to beat herself in the upcoming Sioux Falls City Council race without her opponent having to life a finger.
+At this rate, she’s going to beat herself in the upcoming Sioux Falls City Council race without her opponent having to lift a finger.

 Isn’t this reminiscent of the kerfuffle during the mayoral campaign over a voicemail TenHaken left for Jolene Letscher?